buddypress/buddypress/readme.txt

 *	<a href="http://ko.buddypress.org/">한국어</a>
 *	<a href="http://tw.buddypress.org/">正體中文</a>

-The <a href="http://i18n.svn.buddypress.org/">BuddyPress langauge file repository</a> includes some language that have not yet set up a localization site.
+The <a href="http://i18n.svn.buddypress.org/">BuddyPress language file repository</a> includes some language that have not yet set up a localization site.

 == Upgrade Notice ==

-= 1.2.7 =
+= 1.2.8 =
-Fixes over 10 bugs.
+Compatibility with WordPress 3.1

 == Changelog ==